joe-irving/defundclimatechaos/index.md

   decoration: ''
   background_image: ''
 - map: false
+  text: |-
-  text: "**Barclays Lies** (_30 April - 4 May_) - Take action outside your local Barclays
-    branch to call out their Greenwash and demand they stop funding fossil fuel expansion.\n\n
+    **BarcLIES** (_30 April - 4 May_) - Take action outside your local Barclays branch to call out their Greenwash and demand they stop funding fossil fuel expansion.

-    \ \n**#StopTMX** (_9 May - 13 May_) - Stand in solidarity with Land Defenders
-    resisting the Trans Mountain tar sands pipeline, by taking action on the street or online, to stop the project being insured through Lloyd’s of London."
+    **#StopTMX** (_9 May - 13 May_) - Stand in solidarity with Land Defenders resisting the Trans Mountain tar sands pipeline, by taking action on the street or online, to stop the project being insured through Lloyd’s of London.
   id: add-action
   buttons:
   - text: Add Your Action